JuanMCode2408/python-random-quote-generator/README.md

 # Python Random Quote Generator

-Simple Python script that prints a random motivational quote.
+A simple Python script that prints a random motivational quote.

+## Features

+- Displays a random quote
+- Uses Python's random module
+- Simple and beginner-friendly

 ## How to run